 List of Tuition-Free Boarding Schools (No Cost Boarding Schools)

+Many families considering sending their child to boarding school are caught off-guard by the costs involved.
+So, naturally, they want to know if there are any boarding schools that are free to attend.
 The fact is, there aren’t many free boarding schools in America.
 The ones that are free, generally, are very competitive to gain acceptance to.
 Most are publicly-funded, so eligibility is based on your location (state).

 Cost of Boarding School

 The costs associated with educating AND housing AND feeding a child are such that most free boarding schools are either publicly funded or backed by wealthy philanthropists.
 If you are dead-set on sending your child to a boarding school but are shocked by the tuition rates, always check with the school to see if they offer need-based financial aid packages or payment plans.
 Below is a list of tuition-free boarding schools that you may want to explore further.
 Please let us know if we have missed any schools!

 - Alabama School of Fine Arts – Grades 7-12 The Alabama School of Fine Arts, located in Birmingham, Alabama, is a co-educational public school for grades 7-12.

 - Illinois Math & Science Academy – Grades 10-12 The Illinois Math & Science Academy is a top public high school located in Aurora, Illinois, just 45 miles away from Chicago.
 The school is co-ed.

 - Maine School of Science & Math – Grades 9-12 A picturesque magnet school located in Limestone, Maine.
 It provides students a challenging curriculum in science, mathematics, technology, and the arts.